markwmuller/SwissWatchFace/README.md

 In the settings, you can emulate a synchronization pulse, where the second hand runs a little fast, and then pauses at the 59 second mark before the minutes advance (emulating a central accurate clock sending a synchronization pulse).

+Note that the seconds hand will disappear when you're not looking at the watch (Garmin's "low power mode").
+The hand should re-appear when you glance at the watch.
+Note that there is now a setting to force always showing the seconds hand, but this will cause MUCH higher battery usage, so use with caution.

-A warning will show if battery drops below 30% (you can disable this if you prefer).
+A warning will show if battery drops below 30%, turning red for less than 20% (you can disable the icon you prefer).
 It'll also show you a notification icon (can also be disabled).

 The date is printed, but that can be disabled too.

 You can also invert black / white colors for a darker watch face.

 #  What’s New (Optional) (Maximum 4,000 Characters)
 **V0.4.0**
 * Added a notification icon, with setting to disable if you don't want.
+* Added setting to force always showing the seconds hand, by popular request.
 **V0.3.2**
 * Bug fix
 **V0.3.0**